BQBehnken/Argentinian_Beans_Project_Scripts/README.md

 The bash script for creating the BAM files takes the paired-end read files and sorts them against the Phaseolus vulgaris G19833 (Pvulgaris_442_v2.0.fa; Phytozome) genome.
 The bash script for quality control metrics analyzes all of the BAM files and ouputs a summary table of statistics for the data generated from Whole Genome Sequencing (WGS).
+The bash script for SNP calls exises the INR locus and calls SNPs in each of the 21 accessions against G19833 and loads them into a multi track VCF and multi fasta for viewing on third party viewers or IGV/IGB.

 Code for supplementals forthcoming.
 DOI forthcoming.